epinio/docs/docs/references/authorization.md

 ### Export Registries

-This action will enable operations on the Export Registries commands and resources.
+This action enable operations on Export Registries commands and resources.
 Only read operations are available.

 | Action ID                 | Description
 |---------------------------|-------------